sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     !![MDK](img_3.2.gif)

-3. Repeat the above step, and drag and drop 3 more such **Section Button** Container Item controls.
+3. Repeat the above step, and drag and drop one more such **Section Button** Container Item control.

     !![MDK](img_3.3.png)